floydcoder/floydcoder/README.md

 :round_pushpin: Toronto-based Full-Stack Developer with a passion for all things technology, design and rock music.
 I create rich interactive digital experiences by building efficient code and creating immersive web applications.

+Hey, just a heads up!
+My GitHub contributions might not show the full picture.
+I do most of my work on Azure DevOps and GitLab, so that’s where the bulk of my coding happens.
+This space is mostly for the fun side of things!

 ###**About me**

 - 💼 Creator of [Enzo](https://github.com/Enzo-Grocery-Management-System)